hiergiltdiestfu/tinker/TinkerRemoteSwitch/README.md

 As a side effect, it's possible to switch off (or on) all the 433 MHz devices in range ;)

-While looping, the current combination is printed to sysout, along with an estimation how long it will take to cover the remaining combinatoric space.
+While looping, the current combination is printed to sysout, along with an estimation of how long it will take to cover the remaining combinatoric space.

 ##TODO
 * Support Type B and C switches.